defanor/parcomb/README.md

 definition for both directions), suitable for parsing of both binary and textual network protocols and file formats.

+Currently working on VerifiedInvertible2, which seems most promising.

 ## Parcomb ##